 After recording the footage, the camera allows you to navigate into its memory and see everything in different ways, including flat videos.

 This process is called dewarp.
-Watch the following video to see an example.

 A panoramic camera is also known as a fisheye camera.